-A balance sheet is a foundational document that provides important insights into a company’s financial health at a particular moment in time.
-Unfortunately, for those without accounting expertise, balance sheets can sometimes feel indecipherable.
-For nonprofit organizations, understanding a balance sheet can be even more difficult, due to specialized nonprofit accounting rules that are slightly different from the rules for-profit companies must follow.
-Because nonprofit corporations are driven by a mission, not monetary profit, and rely on the support of donors to achieve their goals, nonprofit balance sheets reflect an extra level of transparency designed to highlight any assets encumbered by donor restrictions.
+A balance sheet provides important insights into an organization’s financial health.
+For nonprofits, specialized accounting rules apply.
+And because nonprofits are driven by their mission, not monetary profit, and rely on the support of donors to achieve their goals, nonprofit balance sheets reflect an extra level of transparency designed to highlight assets encumbered by donor restrictions.

 This article explains the unique rules for nonprofit balance sheets, including how they classify assets and liabilities and how they differ from for-profit balance sheets.
 In addition, it explores how to read a balance sheet to interpret what it says about a nonprofit organization’s financial health.